quou/Crimson/README.md

 # Crimson
 A WIP 3D game engine written in C++ 17

+If you have any questions or comments - I will respond quicker on Discord rather than GitHub or email: https://discord.gg/6pUUArRWhK

 ![Screenshot](https://raw.githubusercontent.com/georgelam6/Crimson/master/Screenshots/05.png)

 Master branch is stable.
 Development branch may have bugs, or not build at all.